Macedonian League

 Fraudulent use of photo

-The Facebook page known as "Macedonians [sic] Worldwide" is an Australian-based FYROM Slav diaspora page boasting over 23,000 followers with a very large reach online.
+The Facebook page known as "Macedonians [sic] Worldwide" is an Australian-based FYROM Slav diaspora page boasting over 29,000 followers (as of October 11, 2021) with a very large reach online.

 The white text in the black boxes on the top and bottom state: "Against the Genocide of the Macedonian [sic] people, Macedonian [sic] identity.